Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 (This mechanism is also applied in the unroll for loop in § 26.5.2, and in the construction of an SOA struct, see § 26.10.2).

+The code we write in the string might not be valid

 ### 26.4.5 Type Code and #code
 Instead of using #insert with strings, we can also let it work directly with Code, which is better for type safety.
 A variable of type Code can be constructed by using the **#code** directive:
 `#code { // a code block }`, like `#code { x += 7 }`
 This can also be one line, as follows: